Note that graduate students are subject to these policies and requirements in addition to all university and departmental policies and requirements.

-For registration, residence and leave of absence policies and procedures, visit http://grad.jhu.edu.
+For registration, residence and leave of absence policies and procedures, visit the Homewood Graduate and Postdoctoral Affairs website.

 The Office of the Registrar website provides information for all JHU students on general topics such as the academic calendar, registration procedures, and how to add or drop a course.

-All full-time, resident, degree-seeking graduate students are required to maintain adequate health insurance coverage to provide protection against unexpected accidents and illnesses.
-These students are eligible for and are expected to enroll in the Student Accident and Sickness Plan administered by Aetna Student Health.
+All full-time, degree-seeking graduate students (either resident or nonresident) in Homewood-based programs are required to maintain adequate health insurance coverage to provide protection against unexpected accidents and illnesses.

 Please note that the library does not provide bound copies of your thesis.
 Instead, they provide links to vendors who provide this service.
 It is customary to make three bound copies of your thesis: one for yourself, one for your advisor, and one to be kept in your department’s library.
 Many of the engineering departments and/or Ph.D. faculty advisors will cover the cost of these three bound copies; please consult your department for guidance.
 You are, of course, welcome to purchase additional bound copies for your own personal use.